topst-development/Documentation/Quick Guide/D3-G Quick Guide.md

 2. Prepare one USB Type-C cable.

 3. To enter USB boot mode, connect the power cable to the D3-G board while pressing the FWDN switch.
-   - For more details, see **"2.
-Boot Mode"** under the Hardware section of the sidebar.

 4. Connect the USB Type-C cable to the USB Type-C FWDN port on the D3-G board and the Host PC.